- Dental bone grafting is performed to improve the density and volume of the jawbone.

 Picture by Authority Dental under CC 2.0 license

-Tooth bone grafting, or ridge augmentation, is necessary in cases when the bone is too thin to support dentition or a restoration, typically an implant and crown.
+Tooth bone grafting, or ridge augmentation, is necessary when the bone is too thin to support dentition or a restoration, such as an implant and crown.
 This can happen because of bone loss.
 The main risk factors are:

-• directly after tooth extraction: to prevent the bone from being reabsorbed by the body,
+Immediately after tooth extraction, to prevent the bone from being reabsorbed by the body,

-• before dental implantation: to prepare a stable base for tooth restoration.
+Before dental implantation, prepare a stable base for tooth restoration.

 A bone graft for a tooth implant is the most common reason, as such restoration needs a solid foundation.
 At least 1mm of bone tissue is required for safe implantation.
 The patient will need 1.5mm if the implant is placed next to a tooth or even 3mm when mounted next to another implant.